EDVC-Python-Assignments/CIS3330-CODE-10-Yelp-API-Text-Analysis/README.md

   * Report the results of your analysis
   * Offer a conclusion with the information you obtained from the analysis

 You need to submit the report in Blackboard and in your code repository.
-Finally, **do not forget** to submit all the code you use for your analysis, and that will be needed to replicate your work.
+Finally, **do not forget** to submit all the code you use for your analysis, and that will be needed to replicate your work in the code repository.

 ## Useful Python code